pocketjoso/penthouse/README.md

 ### Problems with generated CSS

-Before going further, make sure that you fix any errors in your own CSS, as detected by [this AST explorer](http://astexplorer.net/), as they can cause problems with critical CSS generation.

-Also test your url + css in the hosted critical path css generator, to determine whether the problem is with the input your passing (css + url), or with your local setup: https://jonassebastianohlsson.com/criticalpathcssgenerator
+A good first step can be to test your url + css in the hosted critical path css generator, to determine whether the problem is with the input your passing (css + url), or with your local setup: https://jonassebastianohlsson.com/criticalpathcssgenerator